flauwekeul/workshop-rxjs-breakout/README.md

 ## Slides

-Show the slides with `npm run slides` or see them [online](https://abbekeultjes.nl/workshop-rxjs-breakout/slides).
+See the slides with `npm run slides` or see them [online](https://abbekeultjes.nl/workshop-rxjs-breakout/slides).

 ## Exercises